A six-day residential program designed to help social entrepreneurs take enterprises and innovative models to the next level.

 - An international network of brilliant social innovators across nonprofit, public, and private-sector boundaries

 The Executive Program in Social Entrepreneurship is subsidized in part by the Graduate School of Business through its Center for Social Innovation.
 This allows for the program to be offered at a lower, subsidized tuition rate than the typical cost of $12,000.

 Participant tuition is calculated on a sliding scale based on the operating budget of the organization the participant represents.
 Tuition includes all accommodations, meals, and course materials during the program.
-Accepted applicants representing nonprofits will be eligible to apply for a limited number of merit-based scholarships, which cover the full cost of tuition.
+Accepted applicants representing nonprofits will be eligible to apply for a limited number of merit-based scholarships, which cover the full or partial cost of tuition.